 So now I had a half working card and my soldering skills are good but not as good that I would try to change the 603w PPC CPU.
 I decided to contact Stachu on English Amiga Board (EAB) and ask for one of his famous upgrades of both the Motorola CPU and PPC CPU.
 A few mails bounced between us and after a few days we agreed on a price and I sent the card to Poland where Stachu lives.

 I must confess that I was pretty nervous that my card would not arrive to him but those worries turned out to be short since Stachu updated me very fast when he had collected the card.

 He verified the functionality of the card was as I had explained before.
 Later he informed me that he actually got the card to function with the PPC CPU in AmigaOS 4.x after a firmware upgrade of the card.

 In the same week, on the Sunday to be exact, I got another mail from Stachu where he informed me that the card was successfully upgraded and worked perfectly.
 He sent both pictures and a video from the upgrade where he tested the card.
 It was an amazing feeling!
 I owned a Phase 5 Blizzard PPC card that was fully functional and it was powered up by Stachu himself.

 - Finally I own a Phase 5 Blizzard PPC for my Amiga 1200.
-The best of all is that the total cost of the card, all the spare parts and upgrade doesnt exceed 3300SEK (~500USD).

 - Never give up, never surrender.
 Put some extra time on things rather then run through it.